Frequently Asked Questions

 Incoming residents are provided with both a general institutional and department specific orientation program.
 The Institutional orientation provides an overview of the graduate medical education office, employment requirements, HR benefits, and integrated hospital systems (IT, Imaging).
-The departmental orientation is a two day session, covering such topics as residency structure, curriculum requirements, professional billing, documentation, and use of the health information system.
-A tour of the facilities, including our outpatient areas, is conducted during this session.

 - Is there a formal didactic curriculum and what is its structure?

 A formal didactic curriculum, administered by departmental faculty exists both for the PGY-1 residents and for the residency as a whole.
 The Basic Obstetrics & Gynecology (BOG) lecture series is designed for the PGY-1 residents, and is held in the first two months of residency.
 These lectures occur three times per week.
 Selected topics provide fundamental training in common Ob/Gyn issues.
 The Wednesday Education Series is a repeating 2 year curriculum which covers all of the CREOG educational objectives.
 Please see details in #3 below.